The multiple you want isn't earned. It's built.

-I help precision manufacturing and machining owners remove buyer discounts, build transferable platform value, and when appropriate, use disciplined acquisitions to move up the valuation ladder.
+I help precision manufacturing and machining owners reposition their businesses before exit, combining structural value work with disciplined acquisition execution to move up the valuation ladder.

 Structured.
 Direct.
 Buyer-focused.